Coko-Foundation/hhmi/README.md

 # Assessment Builder

-The Assessment Builder platfrom is developed by Coko for the HHMI.
-If you're working on this platfrom, refer to the documentation [HHMI & Coko Team shared: AB Project](https://drive.google.com/drive/folders/1D5eAt-GRYrEBN8f81kRW7VIiSZhsCol8?usp=drive_link).
+The Assessment Builder platform is developed by Coko for the HHMI.
+If you're working on this platform, refer to the documentation [HHMI & Coko Team shared: AB Project](https://drive.google.com/drive/folders/1D5eAt-GRYrEBN8f81kRW7VIiSZhsCol8?usp=drive_link).

 ## Development